Logo of Italy-America Certified Language Services, providing certified translations and bilingual assistance in Florence and Tuscany.

 Logo of the American Translators Association (ATA)

-New York City, where E. Nissen Villoresi began her career as translator and interpreter and a true cross-cultural melting pot.
+New York City, a true cross-cultural melting pot, where E. Nissen Villoresi began her career as translator and interpreter.

 Certitranslations.com translator working on a legal Italian to English translation at her desk in Florence.